BardicDefense/purple-hack/README.md

 determine your character's starting age.
 Then, select appropriate skills.

 Skills represent specialized knowledge of or training in a particular field.
-All characters select one to three skills at 1st level, depending on starting age, and two more at each name level.
+All characters select one to three skills at 1st Level, depending on starting age, and two more at each Name Level.

-All character start innumerable general adventuring skills (like Survival, Climbing, or Stealth) at a Skill Target of 6.
+All characters start with innumerable general adventuring skills (like Survival, Climbing, or Stealth) at a Skill Target of 6.
 In general, each time a character selects a skill, the Skill Target of that skill is reduced by 1.
 A Skill Target cannot be reduced below 2.
+(See [checks & saves](#checks--saves).)

 Other skills are more specialized or non-intuitive (like reading lips or lockpicking), and reflect special training, deep knowledge, or intense & focused